sebotic/cdk_pywrapper/README.md

 This will install the package on your local system, it will download the CDK and it will build the cdk_bridge.java.
 So after that, cdk_pywrapper should be ready to use, like in the example below.

-Don't forget to use e.g. sudo for global installation or pip3 for Phython 3.
+Don't forget to use e.g. sudo for global installation or pip3 for Python 3.

 ### Example